PgREST

 ]

-We can also retrieve a single table by id
+We can also retrieve a single table by id.
+For example

 $ curl -H "tapis-v2-token: $tok" https://dev.tapis.io/v3/pgrest/manage/tables/6